 The size of your TyEL contribution

 Your TyEL contribution is reduced by the client bonus that you receive once a year.
-You may also receive other discounts if your company’s payroll exceeded EUR 2,125,500 in 2019.
-If your payroll in 2019 was below that sum, your TyEL contribution will be determined based on the basic contribution percentage for 2021 and the client bonus you receive.
+You may also receive other discounts if you are a large employer.
+If you’re a small employer, your TyEL contribution will be determined based on the basic contribution percentage and the client bonus you receive.

 Average TyEL contribution

 The average TyEL contribution is a contribution percentage that takes into account the average client bonus of the whole earnings-related pension sector and other contribution discounts.
-In 2021, the average TyEL contribution is 24.4% (24.4% in January–April 2020 and 21.8% in May–December 2020).
+In 2022, the average TyEL contribution is 24.85% (24.4% in 2021).

 The TyEL contribution you pay consists of six different components.
 The various components are used to finance different types of pension, such as old-age and disability pensions.
 They are also used to finance pension administration and cover contribution losses and other expenses.